Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
-The 1-Wire bus allows to attach multiple sensors to a many meter long 3-wire cable.
-This script uses the Linux kernel driver for temperature readings and the cron-daemon for timing.
-It was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory for two years without operator intervention.
+This script was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory for two years without operator intervention.
 The Linux operating system provides continous network access to the collected data.
 The aim of this script is to produce robust function with a minimum amount of code.